WPDevelopers/disable-comments/readme.txt

 == Changelog ==

+= 1.5 =
+* Remove the comments feed link from the head in WP 4.4 and higher.

 = 1.4.2 =
 * Delay loading of translation text domain until all plugins are loaded.
 This allows plugins to modify translations.